AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/install_from_sources/7-Xpress.md

    The code looks for a `license` subdirectory inside the `XPRESSDIR` path.
 This folder typically contains the necessary license files for the Xpress solver.

 2. **Set Environment Variables for License**:
-   The code configures the environment by setting specific variables that point to the license file, ensuring that Xpress can authenticate properly.
+   To ensure Xpress can authenticate properly, the code sets the following environment variables:

+   - **`XPRESSDIR`**: Points to the root installation directory of the Xpress solver.
+   - **`XPAUTH`**: If this environment variable is set, it points directly to the license file (e.g., `xpauth.xpr`).
+This provides a more explicit way to define the path to the license file rather than relying on the default `license` subdirectory.

+   This approach allows greater flexibility when managing license files, especially in environments where the `XPRESSDIR/license/` directory may not be the default location for license files.

 3. **Error Handling for License**:
-   If the license file or directory is missing, the code raises an error and provides recommendations (such as manually setting the path to the license or checking the license configuration).
+   If the license file or directory is missing, the code raises an error and provides recommendations:
+   - Suggests checking the value of `XPRESSDIR` and ensuring the license file exists in the default `license` subdirectory.
+   - Advises checking or setting the `XPAUTH` environment variable to the correct license file path in case the file is stored in a custom location.

+Using `XPAUTH` allows for better flexibility in license management, particularly in cloud or containerized environments, where environment variables are commonly used to configure paths dynamically.

 ### Handling Different Platforms